box/box-python-sdk-gen/docs/trashed_web_links.md

 - web_link_id `str`
   - The ID of the web link.
   - Used as `web_link_id` in path `path` of the API call
+- headers `DeleteWebLinkTrashHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the web link was permanently deleted.